punchupworld/sheethuahua/README.md

 type User = RowType<typeof userTable>;
 ```

-Using with URL or string of CSV file
+Using with URL or string of a CSV file

 ```ts
 import {